אין בטובה למעלה מענג

 There’s no evil lower than a plague (nega/נגע). [*]

-This is a teaching based on the similar Hebrew roots of “delight” and “plague.”
+This teaching from the Sefer Yetzirah is based on the similar Hebrew roots of “delight” and “plague.”
 Both triliteral (3-letter) roots contain the same 3 Hebrew letters.
 The word “nega” appears in Va’yikra/Lev.
 46 times — far more than in any other biblical book.
 Leviticus has much to do with “ritual impurity.”
 A “plague” like leprosy is a source of “ritual impurity.”
 “Ritual Impurity” disallows us access to worship in the Temple — i.e. to G-d’s Presence.
-The verse could then infer that “oneg” is the delight (i.e. delighting in what G-d does for us) that allows us closeness to G-d ; “nega” is what keeps us from G-d.
+The verse could then imply that “oneg” is the delight (i.e. delighting in what G-d does for us) that allows us closeness to G-d ; “nega” is what keeps us from G-d.
 They are opposite ends of what life offers, yet contain the same letters!

 On the surface, it might be taken for the kind of word-play that often appears in the Talmud: A pun is used to teach a homiletic lesson with a degree of ironic humor.

 But this teaching appears in the Sefer Yetzirah in the broader theme of G-d using the Hebrew letters as “agents of Creation.”
 G-d creates the letters, which can then appear in the order N-G-O¹ (O¹ indicating ayin/ע) in “nega/plague” or as O¹-N-G in “oneg/delight.”
 The Hebrew letters themselves are the means by which G-d appears as either “oneg” or “nega.”
 The “name” becomes the “form.”
 A sameness of letters implies a sameness of essence.